 Synchronicities, curated by Leoni Fischer and Jakob Kukula, will be showing for April at the gallery space in the B-Part Am Gleisdreick in Berlin.
-From Wednesday to Saturday, 10:00 am – 6:00 pm; the show can be visited in person by booking tickets in advance.
-Artists, designers, architects, and scientists have come together to think about coexistence in a post-pandemic world.
+From Wednesday to Saturday, 10:00 am – 6:00 pm, the show can be visited in person by booking tickets in advance.
+Artists, designers, architects, and scientists have come together to consider coexistence in a post-pandemic world.
 These creators look beyond the human realm to start the conversation.

-The exhibition will open on Thursday, April 1st, via livestream and accessed on the Synchronicities website.
-There will be an opening performance by Brad Nath, followed by a digital tour of the exhibition space.
+The exhibition will open on Thursday, April 1st, via live stream and accessed on the Synchronicities website.
+Brad Nath will have an opening performance, followed by a digital tour of the exhibition space.
 Brad Nath’s piece, Field Recording (Duet), 2021, documents the collaboration between human and material constituents while producing an amplified paving stone.
 The stone, which was originally borrowed from Gleisdreieck Park, will be returned during the living performance at the exhibition’s opening.

 Helene Peters & Mariano Managò explore the idea of mass-produced living spaces by creating a nesting stone for smaller animals, such as birds or insects, on a human scale.
 What are the spatial qualities of the habitats as humans design for other species?
-By centering non-human narratives, Synchronicities asks us to reflect on our own position in a more-than-human society by centring non-human narratives.
+Synchronicities asks us to reflect on our position in a more-than-human society by centring non-human narratives.